 “Okay.
 Do you want something to eat?
 Something to drink?”

 “Mom.
 I can do it myself,” Ruti said through clenched teeth.

 “I just thought I’d ask.
 Anyway, why are you getting so touchy?”
 Ruti’s mother sighed.
-Lately, it seemed that with Ruti, she couldn’t say or do anything right.
+Lately, she couldn’t get anything right with her daughter.